jan-zika/olist-db/README.md

 ### Vanessa Quiroz — Seller & Product Performance
 - Who are the top-performing sellers by revenue?
 - Which product categories are most popular by volume?
-- What does the marketing lead conversion funnel look like?
+- What does the conversion from qualified leads to closed deals look like by lead source?
-- Is there a correlation between freight cost and product weight?
+- Is there a relationship between freight cost and product weight?

 ### Bonus — Geolocation Analysis (Jan Zika)
 - Which seller-to-customer city routes handle the most orders?